 Note: Hot spare disks can only be defined if the system has free disks available.

-1. From the menu bar, select Storage - RAIDs.
+- From the menu bar, select Storage RAIDs.

-2. Click hot spares
+- Click hot spares .

-The Storage - RAIDs - Hot Spares page will open:
+The Storage RAIDs Hot Spares page displays.

 3. Tick the box(es) of disk(s) to mark as hot spare(s).